Yes, you can study this course online

 Private sector jobs for Diploma-qualified medics

-Diploma-qualified medics are equipped with the skill and knowledge to perform pre-hospital emergency health care to the standard of Advanced Care Paramedic.
-A wide range of career opportunities exist in the private sector with organisations whose role it is to provide emergency medical response personnel to respond to the pre-hospital emergency health care of their employees, contractors and the general public.
+Diploma-qualified medics are equipped with the skill and knowledge to perform pre-hospital emergency health care in the private sector.
+A wide range of career opportunities exist within organisations whose role it is to provide emergency medical response personnel to respond to the pre-hospital emergency health care of their employees, contractors and the general public.

-Private company medics enjoy the freedom to work within many industries, including mining, oil & gas, construction, sports, public events, maritime, aviation and exploration.
-We encourage you to read through the list below to find out more details and opportunities.
+Private company medics enjoy the freedom to work across many industries, including mining, oil & gas, construction, sports, public events, maritime, aviation, humanitarian and expedition.
+We encourage you to read through the list below to find out more.